Dmitri Konash

 The app also allows you to generate reports that can be shared with your doctor or health provider via email or different apps.

-Exercises to lower blood pressure include a set of easy aerobic exercises which can be done at home without additional equipment.
-BreathNow also includes instructional videos for such exercises for high blood pressure as Nitric Oxide Dump.
+Exercises to lower blood pressure include a set of moderate aerobic exercises which can be done at home without additional equipment.
+It encourages users to walk more and shows how walking and other physical exercises, i.e. Nitric Oxide Dump, help to lower blood pressure.

 In summary: BreathNow, the blood pressure app, is a powerful tool which allows users to lower their blood pressure short term and train their cardio system for the long term effect.